effeligo/access-point-scanner/README.md

-# 📡 WiFi Beacon & Data Packet Analyzer
+# 📡 CAPS - Access Point Scanner

 A low-level C-based network scanner designed to monitor and analyze **IEEE 802.11 wireless traffic**, with a special focus on: